Choosing a Star Tracker for Astrophotography

 The Best Star Trackers for Astrophotography

-When it comes to astrophotography, quite simply, a star tracker allows you to take better images.
+When it comes to astrophotography, a star tracker allows you to take better images.
 Your exposure lengths are no longer limited to 30 seconds or less due to a moving sky, and you can dial back camera settings like ISO and F-stop.

-Equatorial camera mounts are designed to align with the polar axis of the night sky so you can take long-exposure images that are free of star trailing.
+Equatorial camera mounts are designed to align with the polar axis of the night sky so you can take long-exposure images free of star trailing.
 Astrophotography demands long-exposure tracked images to collect as much signal (light) as possible, and that is exactly what a star tracker allows you to do.

 All of these photos were captured using a portable star tracker mount.